Classes

 A: No, the School of Theatre does not offer certification or transferable academic credits.

-This course explores the art of acting in a playful, encouraging, collaborative atmosphere, and offers a dynamic and engaging introduction to the craft of acting.
-Develop a basic understanding of acting fundamentals through Stanislavski-based practice.
+This course explores the craft of acting in an encouraging and collaborative atmosphere.
+Students will develop a basic understanding of acting fundamentals through Stanislavski-based practice.
 Using exercises and scene work, this class introduces students to the elements of dramatic action, text analysis, and character development, as well as the tools for releasing inhibitions and expanding vocal and physical range.

 Instructor: Marvin Greene is a professional actor and has performed with major regional theatres such as ACT, Aurora Theatre Company, Marin Theatre Company, Westport Country Playhouse, Long Wharf Theatre, and San Jose Rep. Marvin served as an instructor at ACT for over a decade and also teaches at the Academy of Art College and Voice One in San Francisco.
 Marvin has taught at the Berkeley Rep School of Theatre since 2003.